 Higher Education Academy Fellowship demonstrates a personal and institutional commitment to professionalism in learning and teaching in higher education.
 Across four categories, from Associate to Principal, Fellowship provides individuals with recognition of their practice, impact and leadership of teaching and learning.
-HEA Fellowships are embeddded in the UK and have been adopted by increasing numbers of higher education institutions globally, from the Americas to Australiasia.
+HEA Fellowships are embedded in the UK and have been adopted by increasing numbers of higher education institutions globally, from the Americas to Australasia.

 Fellowship brings you a range of benefits:

 - Consolidates personal development and evidence of professional practice in your higher education career;